-- ✓ I will Wear the correct PPE when using hydrochloric acid.
+- ✓ I will I will only use substances supplied and approved by my company, and in accordance with the risk/COSHH assessment - ✓ I will Wear the correct PPE when using hydrochloric acid.
 This must include acid resistant clothing, wellington boots, impervious gloves and a visor for face/eye protection - ✓ I will Wash all PPE and equipment once the task has been completed.
-Return it all to the acid store once cleaned - ✓ I will Wash all ancillary equipment used, rubber buckets, brushes etc. and place them in the acid store or the safety cabinet - ✓ I will Only use acid to clean mixers in a designated area, which must be clearly defined on the site plans.
-In establishing the designated area take the prevailing wind and weather into account so that you can be sure that other people and property are not endangered - ✓ I will Dilute the acid before use.
-This should be carried out by adding the acid to the water
+Return it all to the acid store once cleaned - ✓ I will Wash all ancillary equipment used, rubber buckets, brushes etc. and place them in the acid store or the safety cabinet - I will Only use acid to clean mixers in a designated area, which must be clearly defined on the site plans.
+In establishing the designated area take the prevailing wind and weather into account so that you can be sure that other people and property are not endangered

-- I will Ensure that other persons on site are aware of your activities, that they understand the hazards and that they are clear of the working area - ✓ I will Wash any acid splashed into the eyes or spilled onto the skin with large amounts of water.
-Seek immediate medical attention - I will Keep all containers of hydrochloric acid in a secure, well-ventilated compound under lock and key well away from other stored materials, substances or gases.
-The store must be clearly labeled as to the contents. - X I will not Use hydrochloric acid inside any building.
+- ✓ I will Dilute the acid before use.
+This should be carried out by adding the acid to the water - I will Ensure that other persons on site are aware of your activities, that they understand the hazards and that they are clear of the working area - ✓ I will Wash any acid splashed into the eyes or spilled onto the skin with large amounts of water.
+Seek immediate medical attention - ✓ I will Keep all containers of hydrochloric acid in a secure, well-ventilated compound under lock and key well away from other stored materials, substances or gases.
+The store must be clearly labeled as to the contents. - I will not Use hydrochloric acid inside any building.
 Use is strictly limited to outside only - X I will not Add water to the acid - X I will not Transport acid in company vehicles.